 - daily - adult and/or concession ticket.

-At a Ticket Vending Machine you can top up your metroCARD using cash or payWave.
+Yes.
+You can purchase tickets or top up your metroCARD using cash or payWave.

 No. You cannot purchase a metroCARD at a Ticket Vending Machine.
 You can only buy metroCARDs at Agents or online.
 See Where to buy.

 Yes, you can add value to your metroCARD.
 The electronic ticket vending machine accepts cash and payWave transactions.
 The ticketing machine has easy to follow instructions on how to top up your metroCARD.
 For further information on purchasing and using your metroCARD, see Tickets & Fares.

 You can check your metroCARD balance at any Ticket Vending Machine.
 You can also check your balance at any onboard validator.

 Unless you are travelling within the free zone you must validate your metroCARD or ticket whenever you board an Adelaide Metro service.
 A ticket is valid on any service for 2 hours.